ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-02-08-deployment-of-symfony2-application-using-deployer.md

 **Get more examples and documentation [here](http://deployer.org/).**

-After the first time deployment process, you should configure your web server to serve your “web” directory inside “<deploy_path>/current” directory.
-If you have no permissions to configure your web server, simply create symlink from your document root to “<deploy_path>/current” directory.
+After the first time deployment process, you should configure your web server to serve your "web" directory inside "<deploy_path>/current" directory.
+If you have no permissions to configure your web server, simply create symlink from your document root to "<deploy_path>/current" directory.

 ***Happy Symfonying!***